chrissimpkins/Crunch/benchmarks/README.md

 ## How to Benchmark With Other Image Sets

-The Python 3 [`bench.py` script](bench.py) in this directory is portable.
+The Python 3 [`bench.py` script](img/bench.py) is portable.
 Download the script, drop it into the directory with your image files, execute `crunch` on all images in the directory, and execute the benchmark script with:

 ```
 $ python3 bench.py
 ```

-**Note**: Do not include extraneous *.png files in the directory that you use for benchmarking and optimize all files that are included in the directory before you execute the script.
+**Note**: The benchmarking script has a couple of requirements.
+Optimize **all files** that are included in the directory before you execute the script.
+Keep the original `*-crunch.png` file paths for all optimized image files.